 - Fault: Other states are “fault” states.
 In a fault state, an injured motorist makes a claim on the insurance policy of the driver who was at fault for the accident.
 If a driver wasn’t at fault, his or her insurer does not need to pay out compensation.

-As a leading car accident law firm, we regularly receive questions from the public, and many people call to ask, “Is Georgia a no-fault state?”
-Below, we deal with the intricacies of the law.
+As a leading car accident law firm, we regularly receive questions from the public, and many people call to ask if Georgia is a no-fault state.
+Below, we will explain the intricacies of Georgia's fault laws.

 Georgia Recognizes Proportional Fault